- Hauppauge Capture

 You can now either disconnect your Rocket and use it in the standalone mode, or you can continue to leave it connected to your PC and use Rocket with Hauppauge Capture.

-Upgrade the Rocket firmware from a USB thumb drive
+Firmware version 48: upgrade the Rocket firmware from a USB thumb drive

 - Turn the Rocket off by disconnecting the USB Power Cable